 The benefits of buying your own solar panel system includes being eligible for tax incentives and rebates, increasing the value of your property, and long-term financial returns.
 Let’s look at each of these benefits in more detail.

-Owning a solar system lets you take full advantage of tax incentives and rebates.
-These incentives can help offset the initial cost of installing solar panels and make them more financially viable.
+Owning a solar system lets you take full advantage of tax credits and other incentives.
+These programs can help offset the initial cost of installing solar panels and make them more financially viable for those who prefer to own their solar and battery systems outright.

 You can read more about how federal solar tax credits work on the Office of Energy Efficiency and Renewable Energy website.